Codecademy/docs/content/ai/concepts/neural-networks/terms/linear-activation-function.md

 While AI algorithms work with numerical calculations, visualizing linear functions can provide valuable insights.
 Graphs help us understand the behavior of the model and its relationship with the data.

-To graph a linear function in AI, follow these steps:
+To graph a linear function, follow these steps:
 1. Plot the data points from your dataset, where the x-axis represents the input variable (`x`) and the y-axis represents the output variable (`y`).
 2. Choose the initial slope (`m`) and y-intercept (`b`) values or use the randomly initialized values of training a model.
 3. Calculate the predicted output for each input using the linear function equation `y = mx + b`.